AyushAP8/AyushAP8/README.md

-- 👋 Hi, I’m @AyushAE8
+- 👋 Hi, I’m @AyushAP8
 - 👀 I’m interested in Machine Learning and Deep Learning application specially pertaining to Computer Vison and Natural Language Processing.
-- 🌱 I’m currently learning to employ models to different applications and in the process get more hands on experience on newer unseen datasets furthering my skillset.
+- 🌱 I’m currently learning to deploy models to different applications and in the process get more hands on experience on newer unseen datasets furthering my skillset.
 - 💞️ I’m looking to collaborate on any CV or NLP Project that might interest me.
 - 📫 You can reach me on my email - aap21051998@gmail.com